aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-animation/_index.md

 ```

 ### **Extract Animation Effect Sound**
-Aspose.Slides for .NET allows you to extract the sound embedded to an animation effect.
+Aspose.Slides for .NET allows you to extract the sound embedded in an animation effect.

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/net/aspose.slides/presentation/) class.
 2. Get a slide’s reference through its index.
 3. Get the main sequence of effects.
 4. Extract the [Sound](https://reference.aspose.com/slides/net/aspose.slides.animation/effect/sound/) embedded to each animation effect.

+This C# code shows you how to extract the sound embedded in an animation effect:

 ```c#
 // Instantiates a presentation class that represents a presentation file.